vincent-mugendi/Js-learning/typescript/README.md

 ## Usage

 Feel free to use the notes and examples in this folder for your own learning purposes.
-You can also incorporate Typescript into your projects to build interactive user interfaces.
 If you have any questions or suggestions, please open an issue or submit a pull request.

 ## Contributing